cdiggins/plato/README.md

 interfaces, traits, protocols, and mixins.
 A type that "implements" a concept must have the fields declared in the concept.
 The functions within a concept are automatically implemented for the types that declare that they implement the concept.

+Within a concept the `Self` keyword refers to the type of the implementing type.

 For some [examples of concepts see the standard library](https://github.com/cdiggins/plato/blob/main/PlatoStandardLibrary/concepts.plato).